naatula/artificial-invaders/challenge_3/README.md

 Time for integration and logic.
 The last released challenge is a full on battle arena of action where teams put their mastered skills into use.
-This challenge is a simulation of the physical battle arena where teams will eventually be playing against each other in October.
-The task is simple: create an AI that beats one that an another team has submitted.
+This challenge is a simulation of the physical battle arena The task is simple: create an AI that beats one that an another team has submitted.

 When a solution is submitted it will be run against a solution submitted by another applicant team.
 Be prepared to create solutions for both the red and